Radio compass receivers from Bendix.

 The Ra 10 DB DF receiver above, the MN 26 -E below in the picture.

-The Azimuth controller , indicating the direction of the beacon transmitter, piled up by the compass receiver MN 26.
-The pile up is done by turning the controller by a bowdenkabel.
+The azimut controller of the MN 26 , indicates the direction of the beacon transmitter, figured out by the compass receiver MN 26.
+The way of polling happens mechanical by a bowden cable attached to the azimut controller.

-The remote control box of the SCR 269.
+The remote control box of the MN 62 for the operation of the receiver.

 Aircraft receiver type RA1-B.